 - optimism, and

-Gratitude is a key contributor to well-being because it helps us to focus on the positive aspects of our lives.
+Gratitude is a key contributor to well-being because it helps us focus on our positive aspects.
 When we are grateful, we are more likely to see the good in others and ourselves.
 Gratitude also leads us to appreciate the present moment and savor our positive experiences.

 We feel more balanced and well-rounded when we care for our mental health.

-This can be achieved by setting realistic goals, practicing meditation or mindfulness, and spending time with loved ones.
+This can be achieved by setting realistic goals, practicing meditation or mindfulness, and spending time with love.

 This can be done by expressing yourself through art, journaling, or talking to a therapist.

 1. Get enough sleep

 Most people need around eight hours of sleep per night.
 Getting enough sleep can help to improve your mood, reduce stress levels, and boost your overall emotional health.